-Reference of Article 9 Case Frequency bands (and Region) of the service for which coordination is sought Threshold/ condition Calculation method Remarks No. 9.21 Terrestrial, GSO, non-GSO/ terrestrial, GSO, non-GSO A station of a service for which the requirement to obtain the agreement of other administrations is included in a footnote to the Table of Frequency Allocations referring to No. 9.21 Band(s) indicated in the relevant footnote established by the use of Appendices 7, 8, technical adapted from, Appendices 7, 8, 30, 30A, See also RoP on Nos.
-5.312A, 5.316B, 5.341A and 9.21 and Sections B4, B5 and B6 of Part B of the RoP.
+Reference of Article 9 Case Frequency bands (and Region) of the service for which coordination is sought Threshold/ condition Calculation method Remarks No. 9.21 Terrestrial, GSO, non-GSO/ terrestrial, GSO, non-GSO A station of a service for which the requirement to obtain the agreement of other administrations is included in a footnote to the Table of Frequency Allocations referring to No. 9.21 Band(s) indicated in the relevant footnote established by the use of Appendices 7, 8, technical Annexes of Appendices 30, 30A, pfd values specified in some of the footnotes, other technical adapted from, Appendices 7, 8, 30, 30A, other technical provisions of the RR or ITU-R Recommend- ations See also RoP on Nos.
+5.312A , 5.316B , 5.341A and 9.21 and Sections B4, B5 and B6 of Part B of the RoP.